katon-lang/katon-lang.github.io/docs/documentation/int.md

 # int

-The `int` type represents mathematical integers in Katon.
-It is the most fundamental value type and is used for arithmetic, indexing, counters, and reasoning about numeric state changes.
+The `int` type denotes mathematical integers in Katon.

+It is the fundamental numeric type of the language and is used for arithmetic expressions, indexing, counters, and numeric reasoning in specifications.

-Unlike machine integers in systems languages, `int` in Katon is unbounded and purely logical: it models integers as they exist in mathematics, not as fixed‑width hardware values.
+`int` values are unbounded and purely logical.
+They are not fixed-width and do not model machine integers.

 ## Semantics